 Students who do not reside in Texas at the time of referral.

 Therapeutic interventions should be provided only to students.
 Support to enrolled students’ parents(s)/guardian(s) should be related to the student’s treatment plan.
 School staff are not eligible for TCHATT services.

+Students in alternative education programs and justice-involved youth may be referred if they meet the criteria above and they are enrolled in a TCHATT-eligible school (see section 3.2 and TCHATT policy on School Outreach & Enrollment).

 3.2 Referral Sources